 If you're a fan of how "track mode" affects the driving experience of the Tesla Model 3, this video may be of special interest to you.
-In it, the good folks at One Lap take this popular electric sedan that's been slightly modified for a spin around its track to see how it compares with the original.
+In it, the good folks at take this popular electric sedan that's been slightly modified for a spin around its track to see how it compares with the original.

 At the heart of the change is something called the Ingenext module.
 Installed in a Tesla Model 3 Long Range like the one in this test, it adds about 50 horsepower and can reduce the zero-to-sixty time to 3.7 seconds (from 4.2 seconds).
 It also removes traction, stability control functions, and regenerative braking.